Liafuu/Assignment-2/README.md

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

-1. Subscription form:
+1. Signup form:
-    1. Go to the "Home" page
+	1. Go to the " Signup " page
 	2. Try to submit the empty form and verify that an error message about the required fields appears
+2. Shop
+	1. add item to cart
+	2. cart would calculate the total and show description for products like size

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
 -	With the help of media query and flexboxes, the website resizes itself accordingly to ensure all the contents will be intact.